JuliaML/MLDataPattern.jl/docs/documentation/targets.rst

     [3,4]
     [5,6]

-The optional parameter ``obsdim`` can be used to specify which dimension denotes the observations, if that concept makes sense for the type of ``data``.
+We can see in the above example, that the default assumption for an ``Array`` of higher order is that the last array dimension enumerates the observations.
+The optional parameter ``obsdim`` can be used to explicitly overwrite that default.
+If the concept of an observation dimension is not defined for the type of ``data``, then ``obsdim`` can simply be omitted.

 .. code-block:: jlcon